LaborManagement/auth-service/docs/start/role-stories.md

 # Role Stories

+**Optional Prelude:** After meeting the personas, start the main sequence at `../architecture/overview.md`.

 Each platform role is a character with a job to do.
 Think of the auth system as a high-security museum: every badge opens specific doors, and security cameras log every move.
 Use these stories to remember who can go where—and why.

 | Role | Real-World Persona | What They Must Do | What They Cannot Do |